andymadge/andymadge.github.io/_posts/2007-04-26-view-chkdsk-log.md

   - Software
   - Windows
 ---
 The log for CHKDSK can be found in the Windows Event Log.
-It's in the Applications log and the source will be listed as Winlogon.
+It's in the Applications log and the source will be listed as `Winlogon`.